Dev guideRecipesAPI ReferenceChangelog

 Learn how to interact with your GraphQL schema in Optimizely Content Management System (SaaS).

-The following sections explain how to use GraphQL queries to explore the structure of your Optimizely Content Management System (SaaS) content and understand how it maps to the Optimizely Graph Schema.
-The provided examples let you examine available content types, test queries, and validate filtering or search behavior.
-For a detailed overview of how the schema defines content relationships and field structures, see Optimizely Graph Schema.
+Use GraphQL queries to inspect your Optimizely Content Management System (SaaS) content and confirm how it maps to the Optimizely Graph schema.
+The examples in this article let you list available content types, count items per type, and validate filtering and search behavior before you build production queries.
+For a detailed reference on schema relationships and field structures, see Optimizely Graph schema.

 Explore your content structure

-# See all available content types (types starting with __ is internal graphql types)
+# See all available content types (types starting with __ are internal GraphQL types)

 query GetContentTypes {